 - A different mind map for themes and characters;

 - SHORT quotations from the text – if they’re too long, they’ll never remember them;

 - Using images (not works of art, just simple sketches) can help some pupils, especially visual learners, to remember

-- Make sure that your child has read the novel and the plays for at least the second time before the exam.
+- Make sure that your child has read the novel and the plays as many times as possible before the exam.